S08E05 1h 10mSeason 8

 Today's episode of The Modern .NET Show is brought to you by RJJ Software: strategic technology consulting for ambitious SMEs.

-You know me as the host of this podcast, but here's what you might not know: I'm also a Microsoft MVP who's helped businesses from Formula 1 teams to funded startups transform technology from a cost center into a competitive advantage.
+You know me as the host of this podcast, but here's what you might not know: I'm also a former Microsoft MVP who's helped businesses from Formula 1 teams to funded startups transform technology from a cost center into a competitive advantage.
 At RJJ Software, we specialize in three things that matter to growing businesses:

 - AI that actually delivers ROI: not hype, just practical implementations that pay for themselves